hackergrrl/hyperdb-index/README.md

   { lat: 1, lon: -2, value: 1 },
   { lat: 0, lon: 0, value: 0 } ]
 ```

+So here `hyperdb-index` is acting like a bridge between the raw point data in
+`hyperdb` and the much more efficient point storage module `grid-point-store`.

 ## API